MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-planning/reporting.md

 - **FontStyle** – Specify **italic**, **oblique**, or **normal**.
 - **LineFormat** – Specify **u** for a single underline, **u2** for a double underline, **o** for a single overline, or **o2** for a double overline.

-In the table that contains the row members, add a column the contains the format style that you want to apply.
+In the table that contains the row members, add a column that contains the format style that you want to apply.
 Use the following format:

 \{"numberFormat": "\#,0,.0;(\#,0,.0)","FontSize": 8,"color": "blue","FontWeight": "bold","FontStyle": "","LineFormat": "n","LineColor": "blue"\}